Gruntfuggly/todo-tree/README.md

 `background` - used to set the background colour of the highlight in the editor.

-Foreground and background colours can be one of "red", "green", "blue", "yellow", "magenta", "cyan" or "grey".
+Foreground and background colours can be one of "red", "green", "blue", "yellow", "magenta", "cyan", "grey", "white" or "black".
 RGB values can also be used (e.g. "#80FF00").

 `icon` - used to set a different icon in the tree view.
 Must be a valid octicon - will default to a tick if it's not.